 Dream Engine helps clients repurpose existing content by breaking down their existing video content into smaller, derivative pieces.

 Nuggets of content can be found within your full live video.
 Find moments that formed the heart of your event and demonstrated your brand’s purpose.
-Now turn this content into digestible pieces of social content.
+Now, turn this content into digestible social media pieces.
 As a result, you can share this content with your physical and live audience.
 In turn, this increases both brand awareness and encourages audience interaction.

 Promote Your Next Event Through Live Video